couchbase-examples/python-quickstart/README.md

 > `python -m pip install couchbase --no-binary couchbase`

-> Refer to the source for more info: https://github.com/couchbase/couchbase-python-client#alternative-installation-methods
+> Refer to the [instructions in the SDK](https://github.com/couchbase/couchbase-python-client#alternative-installation-methods) for more info.

 ### Setup Database Server Configuration